watchexec/watchexec/lib/README.md

-This library is also the home of Watchexec's current _two_ filtering implementations: the v1 behaviour which has proven confusing and inconsistent over the years, and an upcoming complete overhaul called "tagged filtering."
+This library is also the home of Watchexec's current _two_ filtering implementations: the v1 behaviour which has proven confusing and inconsistent over the years, and an upcoming complete overhaul called "tagged filtering" which will potentially replace the legacy one.

-Have a look at the [docs](https://docs.rs/watchexec/2.0.0-pre.0/watchexec/filter/tagged/struct.TaggedFilterer.html)!
+Have a look at the [docs](https://docs.rs/watchexec/2.0.0-pre.5/watchexec/filter/tagged/struct.TaggedFilterer.html)!